-- Before using the auxiliary jack, read the manufacturer's instructions for the product being connected. - Use a commercially-available, nonimpedance (3.5 \$\phi\$) stereo mini plug for connecting the portable audio unit to the auxiliary jack.
-Before using the auxiliary jack, read the manufacture's instructions for connecting a portable audio unit to the auxiliary jack. - To prevent discharging of the battery, do not use the auxiliary input for long periods with the engine off or idling. - Noise may occur depending on the product connected to the auxiliary jack. - If a power supply from the portable audio unit is needed, use the unit's batteries.
-Using the power socket equipped on the vehicle may cause noise depending on the unit connected to the power supply socket.
+- Before using the auxiliary jack, read the manufacturer's instructions for the product being connected. - Use a commercially-available, nonimpedance (3.5 Φ) stereo mini plug for connecting the portable audio unit to the auxiliary jack.
+Before using the auxiliary jack, read the manufacture's instructions for connecting a portable audio unit to the auxiliary jack. - To prevent discharging of the battery, do not use the auxiliary input for long periods with the engine off or idling. - Noise may occur depending on the product connected to the auxiliary jack. - With regard to connecting a portable audio or similar device to a power source, use the battery for the device, not the accessory socket.